 I’m worried that therapy will be a long, drawn-out process.

 You will likely be surprised to discover how gently and quickly you experience great relief.
 We will take it one issue at a time, and every step we take can bring with it deeper understanding and clarity.
-If, during our work together, we discover any other concurring issues or concerns, we can also work through those together to help you ease your symptoms.
+If during our work together, we discover any other concurring issues or concerns, we can also work through those together to help you ease your symptoms.
 Denying or ignoring your memories, struggles and fears won’t help them go away.
 If you are ready to feel better, a brighter future is within your reach.

-Trauma Therapy Can Help You Resolve the Pain of the Past
+PTSD Therapy Can Help You Resolve the Pain of the Past

 You don’t have to feel isolated, alone and stuck anymore.
 I invite you to call me at 281-693-1455 for a free, 15-minute phone consultation.
-You can ask me any questions you may have about trauma therapy and my practice.
+You can ask me any questions you may have about PTSD therapy and my practice.